vmware-tanzu-labs/cf-mgmt/docs/config/README.md

   # added in 0.0.62+ which will allow configuration of a list of groups works with ldap_group
   ldap_groups:
     - test_org_auditors_2

   # Added in this Rabobank version of cf-mgmt
-  aad_group: test_org_auditors

-  # Added in this Rabobank version of cf-mgmt
   aad_groups: